Shaariq/CGV-Assignment/README.md

 ```bash
 $npm install three
 ```
+Three.js is a 3D library that tries to make it as easy as possible to get 3D content on a webpage.

 This project uses a simple express.js server to run three.js.
 To start the server run:
 ```bash